One in a Million (Aaliyah song)

-"One in a Million" is a song recorded by American singer Aaliyah for her second studio album of the same title (1996).
+"One in a Million" is a song by American singer Aaliyah from her second studio album of the same title (1996).
 It was written by both Missy Elliott and Timbaland with the latter producing the song.
+It was released to Rhythmic contemporary radio as the third single from One in a Million by Blackground and Atlantic Records on November 12, 1996.
 Musically, the song is an R&B and club ballad with trip hop and drum and bass influences.
-Lyrically, it is about Aaliyah professing her love for a man whom she identifies as being her "one in a million".
-"One in a Million" was released as the third single from One in a Million by Blackground and Atlantic Records on November 26, 1996.
+While Lyrically, it is about the narrator (Aaliyah) professing her love for a man whom she identifies as being her "one in a million".

 Upon its release, it was met with generally positive reviews from critics, with many praising the song's innovative production.
-"One in a Million" was a moderate commercial success, peaking at number 25 on the US Radio Songs and atop the R&B/Hip-Hop Airplay chart.
+"One in a Million" was a moderate commercial success, peaking at number 25 on the US Hot 100 Airplay chart and number one on the Hot R&B Airplay chart.
 Released as a double A-side single with "If Your Girl Only Knew" in the United Kingdom, the song peaked at number 15 on the UK Singles Chart.
 "One in a Million" was nominated for Best R&B/Soul Single – Female at the 1998 Soul Train Music Awards.

+An accompanying video for "One in a Million" was directed by Paul Hunter, and it depicts Aaliyah in various futuristic settings as she mingles with her crush.
+The video also featured cameo appearances from Timbaland, Missy Elliott, and singer Ginuwine, who stars as one of her leading men.
+The video received critical acclaim, with many critics comparing the video to various sci-fi films.